hashicorp/terraform-provider-vsphere/acctests/README.md

 ```
 # the prefix is only required to prevent collisions with other users in your equinix project
 export TF_VAR_LAB_PREFIX="your prefix"
-# make sure to add a ssh pubkey to your equinix account, set this variable to the privkey
-export TF_VAR_PRIV_KEY="/Users/you/.ssh/id_rsa"
 # ID of the equinix project
 export TF_VAR_PACKET_PROJECT="project id"
 # create an auth token in equinix and set it here